 Google Forms alternatives

 The great thing about the online form industry, or any software solution really, is the wide variety of options you have to choose from.
-In addition to Google Forms, there are several solutions that offer complex attributes, robust integrations, and powerful data collection at scale.
+In addition to Google Forms, there are several solutions that offer complex features, robust integrations, and powerful data collection at scale.

-However, what should matter to you is how the features of your chosen form builder support your need to, say, collaborate with fellow stakeholders, collect order information, market leads at scale, or conduct field work without internet access.
+However, what should matter to you is how the features of your chosen form builder support your need to collaborate with fellow stakeholders, collect order information, market leads at scale, and conduct fieldwork without internet access.

-Aside from its simplicity, what makes JotForm a compelling alternative is the collection of features it has for nearly every data-collection use case.
+Aside from its simplicity, what makes Jotform a compelling alternative is the collection of features it has for nearly every data-collection use case.
 Here are just a few.

 Payment collection and industry-leading integrations

 From solopreneurs to enterprise-level business owners, working professionals love Jotform’s 30-plus payment integrations — including Stripe, PayPal, Square, and Chargify.
 This user-friendly platform makes it easy to collect debit or credit card payments, ACH payments, and e-check payments in a flash.

 That said, payment collection is only one part of Jotform’s integration offering.
 Jotform integrates with more than 100 third-party apps, including CRMs (e.g., HubSpot, Salesforce, ActiveCampaign), cloud storage solutions (e.g., Dropbox, Box, and Google Drive), and project management tools (e.g., Asana and ClickUp) to make your everyday operations more efficient.

 Form templates and e-signatures

 When you need a quick, premade template or simply want to customize a field in an existing form, it helps to have an expansive template library.
 Jotform makes your work life easier by offering 10,000-plus form templates — categorized by type and industry — to help you complete work projects of all sizes.